Rio de Janeiro Brazil Temple: History

 On March 4, 2017, a groundbreaking ceremony to signify beginning of construction took place with Claudio R. M. Costa presiding.
-On February 12, 2020, the LDS Church announced that a public open house was scheduled to be held from April 17 through May 2, 2020 with a dedication on May 17, 2020.
-Just over a month later, as a result of other adjustments due to the COVID-19 pandemic, those arrangements were postponed until large public gatherings were again permitted by the Brazilian government.
-On November 5, 2021, the church announced that a public open house would be held from March 26 through April 16, 2022, The temple was dedicated by Gary E. Stevenson of the Quorum of the Twelve, on May 8, 2022.
+On February 12, 2020, the LDS Church announced that a public open house would be held from April 17 through May 2, 2020 with the dedication on May 17, 2020.
+Just over a month later, due to the COVID-19 pandemic, arrangements were postponed until large public gatherings were again permitted by the Brazilian government.
+On November 5, 2021, the church announced that a public open house would be held from March 26 through April 16, 2022.
+The temple was dedicated by Gary E. Stevenson of the Quorum of the Twelve, on May 8, 2022.
+With this dedication, it marked the first time in church history that all members of First Presidency and the Quorum of the Twelve had either dedicated or rededicated at least one temple.